gardient/gyulakerezsi.tech/content/posts/first-post.md

 ---
-title: "First Post"
+title: First Post
 date: 2017-11-15T19:18:24+02:00
-tags: ["Hugo"]
+tags:
+  - hugo
+  - blog
-categories: ["Hugo"]
+categories:
+  - hugo
-description: "My experience with Hugo"
+description: My experience with Hugo
 ---

 So for the first post on my blog I will tell you about my experience with [Hugo](https://gohugo.io)